-During a trip to Mount Snow last year, our guide spoke very highly of Pico Mountain and how it’s the ultimate family mountain.
-Since then, Pico has been at the top of our list for slope time, so I was psyched to hear Momtrends was hosting a ski weekend there this year!
+During a trip to Mount Snow, our guide spoke very highly of Pico Mountain and how it’s the ultimate family mountain.
+Since then, Pico has been at the top of our list for slope time, so I was psyched to hear Momtrends was hosting a ski weekend there!

-Last weekend, we sat outside school with the car packed, eagerly awaiting Friday dismissal to get on the road Pico Mountain in Vermont.
-With snowy conditions along the way, the usual five hour drive turnd into seven hours, with poor visibility and slick roads.
-That said, there is nothing better than fresh snow when you ski or snowboard, so we were confident that our extra time in the car would be rewarded by conditions on the hill.
+Last weekend, we sat outside school with the car packed.
+We eagerly awaited Friday dismissal to get on the road Pico Mountain in Vermont.
+With snowy conditions along the way, the usual five hour drive turned into seven hours The !poor visibility and slick roads were also tough.
+That said, there is nothing better than fresh snow when you ski or snowboard!
+So we were confident that our extra time in the car would be rewarded by conditions on the hill.

 Pico Mountain is located in central Vermont, nine miles east of Rutland and two miles west of Killington Road.
 The best way to describe Pico is big mountain skiing, with a small mountain charm.
 To say we loved Pico the minute we stepped onto the mountain, is a complete understatement.
 Long sprawling runs, without long lift lines.
 Sign me up any day!

 At 14 degrees, our first day on the mountain was a cold one.
-We snuck in one run together, before dropping the kids off at ski school at 9:45am.
-After that, Jason and I road for hours, just the two of us.
-As you know, I’m a total scaredy cat on the mountain, but with all the snow time this winter, I’m starting to gain confidence on steeper slopes.
-In fact, with a little nudge from my hubby, I even took the lift to the top of the mountain.
+We snuck in one run together before dropping the kids off at ski school.
+After that, Jason and I rode for hours, just the two of us.
+As you know, I’m a total scaredy cat on the mountain!
+But with all the snow time this winter, I’m starting to gain confidence on steeper slopes.
+In fact, I even took the lift to the top of the mountain.
 This, my friends, is huge progress for me.
 I pushed myself, and I have to confess that I attribute this to Pico.
 I found all of the trails to be wide, long, and not overloaded with riders and skiers as in other resorts.
 I hate trying to make turns with hot shots barreling past me!

 Pico Mountain has recently undergone major snowmaking upgrades.
 Via a pipeline, snowmakers now have access to Killington’s water sources for all the water they need to keep Pico Mountain buried from the early season, and all the way through spring.